lek-tin/hashnopolis/content/post/word-ladder.md

 title: "Word Ladder"
 description: "Some description ..."
 authors: ["lek-tin"]
-tags: ["leetcode", "python"]
+tags: ["leetcode", "python", "bfs", "bidirectional-bfs", "bidirectional-search"]
 categories: ["algorithm"]
 date: 2018-10-27T01:05:07-07:00
-draft: true
+draft: false
 archive: false
 ---
 Given two words (beginWord and endWord), and a dictionary's word list, find the length of shortest transformation sequence from beginWord to endWord, such that: